Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

    - The intermediate results of each mode are distinguished by file naming.
    - For example, MbyM_L1_E128_S2048.int.col is the result of interpolation.
-   - In MbyM_L1_S2048.mul.col, L1 means 1 lines result which is used for smoking test.
+   - In MbyM_L1_S2048.mul.col, L1 means 1 line result, which is used for smoking test.
-   - In MbyM_L41_S2048.mul.col, L41 means 41 lines result which is used for full test to show the png.
+   - In MbyM_L41_S2048.mul.col, L41 means 41 lines result, which is used for full test to show the png.
-   - All files is column format.
+   - All files are in a column format.

 .. code-block:: shell